Alpes-de-Haute-Provence: Print Media

-A free bimonthly magazine is associated with the website providing close-ups of artists and events in the region.
-Distributed to 4,000 copies in town halls, tourist offices and shops, it is to this day the strongest support media for the department.

-Verdon Info: Information on the area Pays Asses-Verdon-Vaïre-Var (Arrondissement of Castellane).

 Infrastructure

 Road network

 Many roads in Alpes-de-Haute-Provence are narrow and winding due to terrain.
 These natural conditions make access to certain parts of the department rather difficult, especially in winter, and particularly the communes in the Arrondissements of Barcelonnette and Castellane.
 They are therefore quite isolated from the rest of the department and the region.

 National Highway N85 between Digne-les-Bains and Castellane passes through several narrow gorges including that of Taulanne which is especially narrow.

 Rail network

 There are several railway lines in Alpes de Haute-Provence.
 These are: